jeremys18/BeatSaberPlaylistMover/README.md

 We also use the base 64 string here as the cover art for the playlist.
 We can do this by converting the string into an image file and saving it.
 The playlist name is used as the playlist folder name and the playlist name in beat saber.

 To get the playlists we always look in the Playlists folder.
 We simply grab all files (not folders) in the folder and loop thorugh them 1 by 1.
+Can you have have playlists in other folders?
+Sure .....but then you already have a custom setup as the default is to use the Playlists folder, and I would need a lot more info to program for that scenerio.
+So just use the default unless you feel like telling me your setup.

 # Playlists are stored where? #